 - f.
-Fully enclose each complete section such that its inner profiles match that of each section. - g.
-Be made from aluminium based alloy. - h.
-Have a minimum thickness of 2mm, a maximum thickness of 10mm. - i.
-Be rigidly fixed to both rear wing elements on the car centre plane. - j.
-Not allow any displacement (except normal to Y=0) of one rear wing element relative to the other one.
+Be made from homogeneous metallic material. - g.
+Have a minimum thickness of 2mm, a maximum thickness of 10mm. - h.
+Be rigidly fixed to both rear wing elements inside of Y=25. - i.
+Not allow any displacement (except normal to Y=0) of one rear wing element relative to the other one. - j.
+Local deviations from the given surfaces are permitted for the sole purpose of facilitating the fixation of the central separator.